deepomicslab/DeepHost/README.md

 ```

 ### The probability of all the hosts
 In default case, DeepHost will return the most likely host for the input phages.
-If you want to obtain the probability of all the host taxonomies (72 genus taxonomies and 118 species taxonomies), please use the parameter --multiple True.
+If you want to obtain the probability of all the host taxonomies (72 genus taxonomies or 118 species taxonomies), please use the parameter --multiple True.

 For example:
 ```shell